 - want to have fun while learning!

 Students, call or email me if you have questions!
 I really enjoy working with middle schoolers and high schoolers LIKE YOU, and I want you to succeed!

-Parents, if your student is having any initial difficulties (which is normal for first-year students in the beginning; trust me, it happens all the time—don’t despair!), let me know as soon as possible so I can offer help.
+Parents, if your student is having any initial challenges (which is normal for first-year students in the beginning; trust me, it happens all the time—don’t worry!!), let me know as soon as possible so I can offer help.

 As we all remember, high school brings new challenges for students—and it can take a little time to adjust!
 And by the way: Home School Partners classes are absolutely NOT just for “braniacs” or “geniuses” or other names people use to refer to “smart” students (whatever “smart” means).
 What’s most important is being diligent and thorough, coming to class prepared, and having a teachable spirit!
 Kids who work hard and participate and take notes and have a Godly attitude toward their work always do great!